RafaelAmauri/Z-Tensor/README.md

 ### My Custom-Made Hardware-Accelerated Video Codec built from scratch in PyTorch.
 No FFmpeg.
 No libav.
 No shortcuts.

-Z-Tensor encodes raw videos using **motion estimation**, **scene-aware I-frame selection**, **chroma subsampling**, and **Zstandard compression**.
+Z-Tensor is an experimental codec I built from scratch.
 Every step runs as a native tensor operation, and the whole pipeline can run on CPU or GPU.
 Lossless and lossy modes are both supported.
+It features block matching motion estimation, a custom scene-aware I-frame selection logic, chroma subsampling and Zstandard compression.

 The name comes from its two main components: **Z** from Zstandard, which is used as the compressor, while **Tensor** comes from PyTorch Tensors because every pixel-level operation runs as a tensor op, keeping the heavy lifting on the GPU and out of Python loops.